asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 (e.g. dc:date).
 In both cases, there should be a way to make the datatype explicit or be determined so that comparative functions can still be applied.
 Looking at the EDM requirements, the following should be supported:
-> For an edm:Agent, check that if edm:begin and edm:end are available, edm:begin
+> Check that if edm:begin and edm:end are defined to an edm:Agent, edm:begin
 must be earlier than edm:end.

-- **Constraints are limited to a single focus node:** in general, a SHACL constraint is applied to a focus node together with the range of a given property.
+- **Constraints are limited to a single focus node:** typically, a SHACL constraint is applied to a focus node and the value range of a property.
 The only way to get around it, is to define constraint templates using SPARQL which greatly increases the expressive power of the language.
 However, it is cumbersome to define it using SPARQL if there could be a simpler, declarative way to express them, especially when only a second focus node is needed.
 Let me explain with an example from EDM (it is now expressed using SPARQL here):
-> For a edm:WebResource, check that dcterms:created is equal or earlier than dcterms:issued and dcterms:created in edm:ProvidedCHO
+> Check that dcterms:created of a edm:WebResource is equal or earlier than dcterms:issued and dcterms:created in edm:ProvidedCHO

 The only thing missing to express it in a declarative way is the second focus node for the resource(s) with rdf:type edm:ProvidedCHO.

-Besides
+Besides the two points mentioned above as limitations, there are some features missing to SHACL which could greatly help improve the expressiveness of the language, like the following:

-- **Shapes are limited to resource nodes:** The same way as shapes can be defined for resources, there should also be a way to define shapes that apply to Literals.
-The main interest on this option is to be able to reuse shapes on Literals to more than one property.
-Looking again to EDM, there are a significant number of properties whose values are dates, for which, we would like to validate against the same pattern which can be quite complex.
-The following pattern was defined for dates, but could be further expanded to consider correct values for day, month, etc.
+- **Shapes are limited to resource nodes:** The same way as shapes can be defined for resources, there should also be a way to define shapes that apply to literals.
+The main interest of this option is to be able to reuse such shapes on more than one constraints.

+> As an example and looking again at EDM, there are a
+> significant number of properties whose values are dates, for which, we would
+> like to validate against the same pattern.
+The
+> following pattern was defined for dates, but could be further expanded to
+> consider correct values for day, month, etc.
 > sh:pattern "^[0-9]{4}[-][0-9]{2}[-][0-9]{2}$" ;

-- **Missing some inverse comparison properties:** SHACL defines properties for comparing datatyped values such as sh:lessThan and sh:lessThanOrEqual, but is missing their inverse (e.g. sh:moreThan).
-Even though this can be achieved by just changing the "source" property, but there can be situations  reversing the  no later than...
+- **Missing some inverse comparison properties:** SHACL defines properties for comparing datatyped values such as sh:equals, sh:lessThan and sh:lessThanOrEqual , but is missing their inverse (e.g. sh:moreThan) with the exception of sh:equals (ie. notEquals).
+For the sake of consistency and also because there can be situations where inverting the order may not be ideal, such functions should be available.

-- **disjoint properties
+- **Better support for disjointness of properties:**

 - can I use notEquals more than once for the same property constraint?